Home Recipes Juicy Weber Q Roast Lamb with Garlic and Rosemary

 4. Press the red ignition button until you hear the gas flowing.

-5. Close the lid and let the grill preheat for at least 10 to 15 minutes.
+5. Close the lid and let the grill preheat for 10 to 15 minutes.

-It’s important to note that the preheating time may vary depending on the model and size of your Weber Q, as well as the desired cooking temperature.
+It’s important to note that the preheating time may vary depending on the model and size of your Weber Q and the desired cooking temperature.
 Always refer to your Weber Q owner’s manual for specific preheating instructions.

-Next, place your lamb onto the centre of the trivet, and listen to it sizzle hmmm.
+Next, place your lamb onto the centre of the trivet and listen to it sizzle.

 If you have a meat probe, insert it into the centre of the meat.

-If your lamb has a bone, make sure not to let the probe touch the bone otherwise the internal temperature of the meat will give you a false positive.
-In other words, it won’t be accurate.
+Pro Tip: If your lamb has a bone, do not let the probe touch it; otherwise, the internal temperature of the meat will give you a false positive, which will not be accurate.

-The reason we cook the Weber Q roast lamb at such a high temperature for a short time is to begin to get the skin to crackle quickly.
+We cook the Weber Q roast lamb at such a high temperature for a short time to cause the skin to crackle quickly.

-If the temp is too low when putting in our meat, it will not have enough heat to crackle the skin.
+If the temperature is too low when we add our meat, it will not have enough heat to crackle the skin.
 Instead, it will be soft and rubbery during the cooking process.

 Continue to cook with the small knob on the low setting and the large knob in the high position for 25 to 30 minutes.
 Please try not to be tempted to lift the lid during this time.